Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN Plans

-You’ll also notice that their pricing plans are only available in annual installments currently.
+You’ll notice that their pricing plans are still only available in annual installments.

-You can pay for BlackVPN through a myriad of options, including:
+You can pay for BlackVPN through a variety of options, including:

-• Credit card, bank transfer, gift cards, and e-wallets, using PaymentWall
+• Credit card, bank transfer, gift cards, and e-wallets

-Unfortunately, you can buy this app using cash.
+Unfortunately, you can’t purchase this service using cash.

-But they do also offer a free three-day trial, along with a 14-day money-back guarantee and there’s no bandwidth limit like Betternet has.
-That way, you’re free to try out the service for almost two and a half weeks before committing to that annual payment.
+They do offer a 14-day money-back guarantee with no bandwidth limit.
+That way, you’re free to try out the service for two weeks before committing to that annual payment.

 There are just too many other good VPN services out there, like NordVPN, ExpressVPN or Surfshark, that don’t force you to sacrifice this much for arguably better features.